Neutrino magnetic moment in the doublet-singlet Leptoquark model: The doublet-singlet LQ model

 \section{The doublet-singlet LQ model}

 Leptoquarks naturally arise in the context of Grand Unified Theories (GUTs)~\cite{Pati:1974yy,Georgi:1974sy,Fritzsch:1974nn}, where strongly non-interacting leptons are accommodated into the same multiplets as quarks.
-Other well-established theoretical frameworks predicting the existence of LQs include technicolor models~\cite{Ellis:1980hz,Farhi:1980xs,Hill:2002ap}, $R$-parity violating supersymmetric models~\cite{Barbier:2004ez}, and models with composite fermions~\cite{Schrempp:1984nj,Buchmuller:1985nn,Gripaios:2009dq}, etc. These theoretical particles can be either color-triplet scalars or bosons, and their main characteristic is to convert leptons into quarks and vice versa.
-The physics of Leptoquarks can be systematically studied based on their representation under the SM gauge group $SU(3)\times SU(2)\times U(1)$~\cite{Buchmuller:1986zs}, where ten different LQ states emerge if the SM is permitted to have purely left-handed neutrinos, and more LQs arise if electrically neutral states, that play the role of right-handed neutrinos, are added to the SM particle spectrum.
-Leptoquark phenomenology is usually explored using a model-independent approach based on an effective Lagrangian, allowing us to focus on the low-energy LQ interaction, while ignoring (without loss of generality) the complexities of ultraviolet completion.
+Other well-established theoretical frameworks predicting the existence of LQs include technicolor models~\cite{Ellis:1980hz,Farhi:1980xs,Hill:2002ap}, $R$-parity violating supersymmetric models~\cite{Barbier:2004ez}, and models with composite fermions~\cite{Schrempp:1984nj,Buchmuller:1985nn,Gripaios:2009dq}.
+These theoretical particles can be either color-triplet scalars or bosons, and their main characteristic is to convert leptons into quarks and vice versa.
+The physics of Leptoquarks can be systematically studied based on their representation under the SM gauge group~\cite{Buchmuller:1986zs}, where ten different LQ states emerge if the SM is permitted to have purely left-handed neutrinos.
+However, more LQs arise if electrically neutral states, that play the role of right-handed neutrinos, are added to the SM particle spectrum.
+Leptoquark phenomenology is usually explored using a model-independent approach based on an effective Lagrangian, which allows us to focus on the low-energy LQ interaction, while ignoring the complexities of ultraviolet completion.
 The most general Lagrangian of dimension four with effective interactions and invariant under $SU(3)_c \times SU(2)_L \times U(1)_Y$ for both scalar and vector LQs, was first presented in~\cite{Buchmuller:1986zs}.
 For a more recent review, we recommend consulting the Ref. ~\cite{Dorsner:2016wpm}.
-In this study, we focus on a model with two types of scalar Leptoquarks: a singlet LQ, denoted as $S_1(\bar{3}, 1, 1/3)$, and a doublet LQ under the $SU(2)$, denoted as $\widetilde{R}_2(3,2,1/6)$.
-This model has been extensively studied because it follows for the generation of a neutrino mass term at the one-loop level.
-The effective Lagrangian describing the LQ couplings with fermions is given as follows:
+We focus on a model with two scalar Leptoquarks: a singlet LQ, denoted as $S_1(\bar{3}, 1, 1/3)$, and a doublet LQ under $SU(2)$, denoted as $\widetilde{R}_2(3,2,1/6)$.
+The effective Lagrangian associated with the LQs $S_1$ and $\widetilde{R}$ is given by